geogav/BiodataAnalysisGroup.github.io/pages/code-of-conduct.md

 Before you leave the lab, you will be required to document and archive any dataset that you have collected.
 I will review the dataset with you before you leave.
 [To add: information about where to archive data]

 ### Data sharing
 Not only is data-sharing the right thing to do, we are actually required to do so for any dataset that was funded by the NIH.
 We will make these datasets publicly available within a year of publishing the first paper from the dataset.
 You should also be prepared to share any scripts that you used in your published processing & analysis pipeline.
-Currently, the best option for sharing smaller datasets seems to be the [Open Science Framework](https://osf.io/), the best option for sharing MRI datasets is [OpenFMRI](https://openfmri.org/), and I don't yet know what is the best option for sharing EEG datasets.
+Currently, the best option for sharing smaller datasets seems to be the [Open Science Framework](https://osf.io/).

-# Funding
-Funding for the lab comes from:
- - my start-up package from Boston College
- - National Institute of Mental Health (grant number **R00MH103401**)

-## Allocation of expenses
-I will oversee all aspects of the financial management of our funding sources.
-However, it is important to me to be transparent about where research money comes from and how it's spent.
-I have included some notes below but please do not hesitate to ask if you want to know more details.
-- **Start-up:** I do not think I'm technically allowed to disclose the terms of my job offer.
-However, we have money and it's enough to keep us going for awhile.
-Start-up funds are flexible in that they can be used for any justifiable purpose.
-- **R00:** The R00 has a budget of approximately $250,000 per year for 3 years.
-After indirects are taken out (i.e., money that BC charges to keep the lights on), this amounts to approximately $170,000 per year.
-All expenses that are consistent with the R00 budget/ aims should be charged to the R00 grant.
-Because NIH funds are more restricted than start-up funds and because they expire more quickly, we should use them whenever allowable and save start-up funds for other purposes.

-## NIH funding notes
- All research funded by the NIH *must* acknowledge the grant number upon publication.
-This is essential for documenting that we are turning their money into research findings.
-We must also submit a yearly progress report describing what we have accomplished.
-Lab members involved in the research will be asked to contribute to the progress report.

-# Undergraduate research
-Undergraduate research assistants play an important role in our lab, and we have a few opportunities for them to earn money or credit for their contributions.
-Because these opportunities require a certain degree of commitment from both the student and the lab, we generally reserve them for students who have already spent at least one semester volunteering in lab.
-If this policy would prevent you from being able to work in lab, please talk to me or the lab manager because we want all students to be able to pursue their research interests.

-In addition to volunteering in lab, other research opportunities include:
- 1. If you want to work in lab and earn course credit, you can sign up for independent study or undergraduate research ([link to info](https://www.bc.edu/bc-web/schools/mcas/departments/psychology/undergraduate/research-opportunities.html)).
-We will have to fill out a syllabus contract at the beginning of the semester.
-Typically you would be in lab for at least 10 hours a week, and you would also be required to attend lab meetings, present at one of them, and write a short statement about your experiences at the end of the semester.
-Note that you can enroll in research courses multiple times.
- 2. If you want to work in lab and earn money, you can apply for an [undergraduate research fellowship](https://www.bc.edu/schools/cas/services/faculty/facforms/researchfellows/reschfell.html).
-Candidates are expected to be academically strong (typically, GPA of 3.4 or above), and you would be expected to work 12-15 hours per week.
-Because these fellowships are intended to support your academic development, URF students will be strongly encouraged to participate in lab meetings.
-Note that if you have another BC job, you're not allowed to work more than 20 hours per week during the academic year, and that includes the URF hours (which will also count toward work-study).
- 3. If you want to work in lab, earn money, and are eligible for work-study, there may be other paid research opportunities available.

-If you're an undergraduate student and you want to pursue any of these options, talk to me or the lab manager.

 # FAQ and who to ask